andersjanmyr/lambda/lambda.md

 When the new filenames have been created the files can now be uploaded to S3 via `s3.putObject`.
 Unfortunately, `putObject` does not support `pipe`, but I can use a ReadStream as the value of the body object and this is good enough.
+It uses the `mime` module to calculate the content-type from the filename.
 After the file is uploaded an object with a mapping between the original name and the URL is returned.